BenClewell/NEXUS/readme.md

 * You will have access to your HACKER HISTORY (Pressing '0'), which will show current timer conditions and previous entries, as well as their associated clues.

+**EARLY GAMPLAY**

+* While you will not be facing FIREWALL CHECKS, you will have to deal with the reactivation of the ANTIVIRUS.
+You will need all integers of your entry to add up to an amount specified by the ANTIVIRUS to proceed forward.
+Unfortunately, this can make your list of entries more disorganized-- but if you keep your methodology straight, this is no big issue.

 **LATER GAMEPLAY**

 * After THREE ENTRIES, you will have to complete FIREWALL CHECKS after each completed entry.
 When you see the word 'RESPOND' appear after a randomly-generated wait time, press ENTER as quickly as possible to avoid being locked out of the NEXUS.
 You will receive a visual and auditory warning prior to the FIREWALL CHECK.